 Yam is filled with vitamins and minerals which are helpful for your dog’s health.
 Yam consists of beta carotene, which consists of vitamin A.

 It helps prevent cancer or any blood-borne disease in your furry friend.
-It has other valuable and necessary nutrients like Magnesium, which is the medium of energy production at the cellular level in your dog.
+It has other valuable and necessary nutrients like magnesium, which is the medium of energy production at the cellular level of your dog.

 Yams are loaded with nutritional fiber, which can help your dog’s digestive tract function normally.
 However, only give yams to your pet in moderation.
 While a small bit can cure constipation, a large amount can result in diarrhea.